jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In Nature, lifeforms evolve in jumps called eras or epochs.
 Likewise, humanity develops new technology in leaps; what we call "ages."
 When a new age comes, its technology is so unique and powerful, it changes how society functions.
 Things were very different in the Stone Age in comparison to the Bronze Age, for example.

 Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
-It can be hard to appreciate all the changes.
+It can be hard to appreciate all the transformations.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our technological evolution for years and only now have a grasp.

 Improving our technology is very hard work, but at least we understand how to do research and development.
 Upgrading politics isn't so straightforward.
-Unfortunately, evolving new policies, politics, and philosophies always happens with strong emotions, civil wars, or revolutions.
+Unfortunately, evolving new policies, politics, and philosophies usually happens with public uprisings, civil wars, or revolutions.

-I want to help you understand your importance in our political evolution.
+I want to help you understand your importance in our political evolution so we can evolve faster and peacefully.

 Because in 1970, personal computers and the internet came online.
 Since then, computer geeks, hackers, and innovators have been upgrading our society to the Internet Age.
 All the while, the "eight different bosses" inside Industrial Age companies and government bureaucracies have been holding us back to keep their obsolete products and services alive.